ICAF’s programs are implemented by a network of country

 - Romania: Euro-Asia Promotion and Cultural Foundation

-- Sierra Leone: Mustapha Sesay (ICAF representative)
+- Sierra Leone: Mustapha Sesay (The ICAF representative)

 - Slovenia: Institution for Creative Development of Young Children